icacho-dev/putepamanywhere/README.md

       - POST /pictures    < where the user image will be uploaded
       - GET  /pictures    > list all images
       - GET  /pictures:id > fetch single image
+    - create a router

 Frontend requirements:

 1. User should be able to upload a picture

+---

+src
+│   app.js          # App entry point
+└───api             # Express route controllers for all the endpoints of the app └───config          # Environment variables and configuration related stuff └───jobs            # Jobs definitions for agenda.js └───loaders         # Split the startup process into modules └───models          # Database models
+└───services        # All the business logic is here └───subscribers     # Event handlers for async task └───types           # Type declaration files (d.ts) for Typescript